Trần Ngọc Châu: Re-education camp

 After two and a half years, 150 inmates including Châu were moved to Thủ Đức prison near Saigon.
 Their new status and location was subject to transfer to northern Vietnam, where long terms at hard labor were the norm.
 They joined here others held in the re-education grind, those deemed the "worst criminals".
 Among them were Buddhist monks and Catholic clergy.
 After his identity was confirmed, Châu feared his imminent execution.
 Instead, moved to the old police headquarters in Saigon, he was put in solitary confinement.
-In his dark cell, Châu knew, communists in prior years had been cruelly held.
 He practiced yoga and meditation.
-After three weeks in solitary he was suddenly taken to two elder Communists and interrogated.
+After three weeks in solitary he was taken to two elder Communists and interrogated.
 One told Châu his crimes had resulted in "the killing of tens of thousands of people throughout the country" and demanded a response.
 Châu replied that "I am defeated, I admit.
 Ascribe to me whatever crimes you want."
-He must rewrite his autobiography.
-In the next two months, given better food, and a table and chair, Châu wrote 800 pages, covering "the crimes I had committed against the people and the revolution".
+Instructed to rewrite his autobiography, over the next two months, given better food and a table and chair, Châu wrote 800 pages, covering "the crimes I had committed against the people and the revolution".

 Châu noticed that the four other inmates receiving the same treatment as him were "notables of the Hòa Hảo, a Buddhist-oriented religion rooted in the Mekong Delta [and] known as staunchly anti-Communist."
 The Communists were not worried about careerist opponents, whose "brand of anti-Communism ceased to exist the day Americans stopped providing subsidies."
 But principled anti-Communist might mask their convictions and remain a "potential threat".
 A senior Communist official uncharacteristically acted friendly toward inmate Châu.
 Yet this official told Châu he "was the victim of a false illusion" that caused him to be "an anti-Communist by conviction" and hence "a greater threat to the revolution than people who opposed Communism only out of self-interest".

-Three questions were then thrown at Châu: his personal reasons for opposing the communist revolution; his motivation to help the Americans; and, the story behind his peace proposal of 1968.
+Three questions were then put to Châu: his personal reasons for opposing the communist revolution; his motivation to help the Americans; and, the story behind his peace proposal of 1968.
 The senior officials wanted more precise information in order to understand better the "enemy of the people" types like Châu.
 Châu felt specially targeted for his personal convictions as a Buddhist and nationalist, which motivated him to serve the people.
 This was key to his three answers.
 The process became an issue, Châu mused, not really of courage but of his sense of "personal honor".
 The senior interrogator told him his political nationalism was mistaken, but that Châu was being given "an opportunity to revive your devotion to serve the people."
 Then he surprised Châu by informing him of his release.
 Châu "still suspicious" wrote a letter "promising to do my best to serve the country".
 A few days later, his wife and eldest daughter arrived to take him home.